akarsh-prabhakara/akarsh-prabhakara.github.io/content/_index.md

   <!-- Text column -->
   <div style="flex:1; min-width:250px;">
     <p>
       I am an assistant professor in the <a href="https://www.cs.wisc.edu/">Department of Computer Sciences</a> at the <a href="https://www.wisc.edu/">University of Wisconsin - Madison</a> since 2025.
 I am also affiliated with the <a href="https://directory.engr.wisc.edu/ece/">Department of Electrical and Computer Engineering</a>.
-Previously, I went to <a href="https://www.cmu.edu/">CMU</a> for my Ph.D. and worked with Prof. <a href="https://users.ece.cmu.edu/~agr/">Anthony Rowe</a> and Prof. <a href="https://swarunkumar.com/">Swarun Kumar</a>.
     </p>
     <p>
       My research interests broadly lie in wireless systems and cyber-physical systems.
-My goal is to build wireless systems that perceive and communicate with high fidelity unlocking new application potentials.
+I lead the <a href="https://machw-lab.github.io">MachW Lab</a> with the agenda to build wireless powered systems that perceive the world and communicate with high fidelity unlocking new application potentials.
     </p>
     <p>
   </div>